chaukhoa97/portfolio-v2/docs/Next.js/page-rendering.md

 > `getServerSideProps`: Next.js will pre-render the HTML at the time the user request instead of the build time and then return the HTML to the user.

-**Usage**:

-- SEO is critical.
-- Important for the user to see most up-to-date data.
+**Usage**: Important for the user to see most up-to-date data: Pages whose content is based on user input: Search result by keyword, ...

-- TTFB chậm nhất (do Server phải Generate lại page rồi mới gửi lại cho user), nhưng tổng thể sau cùng thì load nhanh hơn `CSR` (ko đáng kể).
+TTFB chậm nhất (do Server phải Generate lại page rồi mới gửi lại cho user), nhưng tổng thể sau cùng thì load nhanh hơn `CSR` (ko đáng kể).

-&rarr; Dùng cho những page cần SEO, và content của page dc dựa theo input từ user: Search result by keyword, ...

 ![Server-side Rendering](https://nextjs.org/static/images/learn/data-fetching/server-side-rendering.png)